Vaginal stenosis: Risk factors

 While the severity of vaginal stenosis depends largely on the type of radiation therapy received, several risk factors can contribute to the development of vaginal stenosis.
 Women over the age of 50 with cervical cancer tend to have a higher risk of vaginal stenosis from radiation therapy.
 Tobacco use is also associated with a higher risk of vaginal stenosis.
 There is also a high correlation between vaginal stenosis and vaginal pallor reactions, which is when the mucous membranes thin and dry out, leading to inflammation and fibrosis.

 Surgical procedures

-Several types of surgical procedure are hypothesized to cause vaginal stenosis.
-Episiotomies, which are surgical incisions sometimes used to assist childbirth, can lead to narrowing of the vaginal opening and long-term dyspareunia: there is approximately 13% chance of experiencing dyspareunia for at least 6 months after having undergone a routine episiotomy.
+Several types of surgical procedures are hypothesized to cause vaginal stenosis.
+Episiotomies, which are surgical incisions sometimes used to assist childbirth, can lead to narrowing of the vaginal opening and long-term dyspareunia.
+There is approximately 13% chance of experiencing dyspareunia for at least 6 months after having undergone a routine episiotomy.
 When the tissue from the episiotomy does not heal properly, complications can include mucosal damage and scarring, which can contribute to the development of vaginal stenosis.
-Vaginal stenosis is the most common post-operative complication in people with congenital adrenal hyperplasia who have genital reconstructive surgery in infancy or childhood.
+Vaginal stenosis is the most common post-operative complication in people with congenital adrenal hyperplasia who have had genital reconstructive surgery in infancy or childhood.
 Vaginal stenosis can be an immediate complication or may arise later in adolescence.
-Additionally, in people undergoing a male-to female gender affirmation surgical procedure, such as vaginoplasty, vaginal stenosis has been show to be a common post-surgical complication.
+Additionally, in people undergoing a male-to female gender-affirming surgical procedure, such as vaginoplasty, vaginal stenosis has been shown to be a common post-surgical complication.